 From the highest point of New Zealand to the reflective lakes, many unexpected sights are found along the mountainous slopes.
 It’s no wonder the park is listed as a UNESCO World Heritage Site, with over 140 peaks at over 2000m high and an incredible 72 glaciers.
 The two most prominent glaciers are Hooker Glacier and Tasman Glacier, which most visitors will be able to see during their visit.
 The park is 722 square kilometres, 40% of which is glaciers, so expect unique scenery unseen in many other mountainous regions!

-Despite the otherworldly scenery, Aoraki Mount Cook is very accessible to visitors!
+Despite the otherworldly scenery, many things to do in Mount Cook Aoraki are very accessible to visitors!
 Centring around Mount Cook Village, there are several friendly hotels, motels, and campsites, alongside cafes and restaurants, handily located just moments away from Aoraki’s best attractions!

 Best things to do in Mount Cook National Park Aoraki